xiaocanli/vpic_reconnection_tutorial/particle_tracking.md

 - `ratio_emax`: maximum energy / starting energy.
 1 means to find the highest energy particles.
 A higher value means to find lower-energy particles.
 - `data_dir`: the directory where the trajectory data should be saved.
 If `trace_particles` is set true, the code will save the trajectory data to `data_dir`.
 The trajectory file will include `ntraj` tracer trajectories.
 Please modify the function in `plot_trajectory.py` in the current directory to read and plot the particle trajectories.

+Checkout more descriptions in `sort_particles.sh`.
 This procedure is quite inconvenient.
 The code was originally designed for sorting tens of millions or even billions of tracer particles.
 For most cases, we only have about 1 million tracer particles.
 I think we can use python to sort the tracer particles instead, but I don't have a code to do that right now.
 We can read the tracer particle data as `numpy` arrays sort the data along one certain axis.